mesaguy/ansible-prometheus/promcron.md

 ## Basic usage

-One starts with a simple cronjob that requires monitoring:
+One starts with a simple cron job that requires monitoring:

     0 0 * * * find /var/app/tmp -mtime +1 -delete

-This cronjob can be monitored as simply as:
+This cron job can be monitored as simply as:

     0 0 * * * find /var/app/tmp -mtime +1 -delete; promcron daily_delete_app_tmp $?